Guidance for making a public records request

 General guidance for public records requests

-- You can submit a public records request to the AGO electronically, by mail, by phone, or in person.
+- You can submit a public records request to the AGO electronically, by mail, or by phone.
 The easiest way to do so is in writing by using this form.

 - The AGO can only respond to requests seeking AGO records and cannot respond to requests for records held by other entities.